I developed my approach to counseling following

 original clients had been in therapy before, often for more than a year,

 working on the same problems with little positive change to report.
 They seemed

 stuck in their problematic thinking, feeling, and doing.
 I realized I needed to

 provide them with something different - A different type of counseling focused

 on the principles of hope, change, and competence.

-Since then, I have seen my clients more effectively manage work/life stress, connect more deeply with their partners, decrease their depression and sense of loneliness, improve school-related issues, become an effective disciplinarian and advocate for their children, and generally feel better.
+Since then, I have seen my clients more effectively manage work/life stress, connect more deeply with their partners, decrease their depression and sense of loneliness, improve school-related issues, and generally feel better.
 They do the work; I just set the stage.